ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-01-from-language-processing-to-language-modeling.md

 <img width="473" height="233" alt="101" src="https://github.com/user-attachments/assets/4790dfc4-4ecb-4a7f-87f6-d593d5565c64" />

 A better method called **term frequency-inverse document frequency (TF-IDF)** is used.
 TF-IDF consists of TF that captures the importance of the word wrt the length of the sentence and IDF which captures in how many sentences the gram occurs wrt the total number of sentences, thus highlighting the rarity of the word.

-If N is the total number of documents, n is the number of documents containing the word or keyword, IDF = log(N/n).
+If N is the total number of documents, n is the number of documents containing the word or keyword, then IDF = log(N/n).

 <img width="478" height="112" alt="102" src="https://github.com/user-attachments/assets/1e5e0dab-d462-4704-a0d0-a8454a8c9117" />